Jmp13033/Potential_talents2/README.md

 fit - how fit the candidate is for the role? (numeric, probability between 0-1)

 Keywords: “Aspiring human resources” or “seeking human resources”

+Goal - Predict how fit the candidate is based on their available information (variable fit)